D474designs/D474designs.github.io/README.md

 ## Welcome to D474designs

+# Graphic Design && Programming && Web Design && Advertisement
+## "For all Your Multi-Media Solutions!"

 ### [www.D474designs.webs.com](http://www.D474designs.webs.com) [x](http://www.ThatHill.webs.com) [www.D474media.webs.com](http://www.D474media.webs.com)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.